 The most outstanding characteristic of Traditional Chinese Medicine is that it doesn’t only work to mask symptoms to help you feel better.
-Traditional Chinese Medicine aims to restore disruptions at the core of your body that is causing pain and discomfort.
+Traditional Chinese Medicine aims to restore disruptions at the core of your body that are causing pain and discomfort.

-According to the Chinese philosophy of wellbeing, “health” is maintained when a balance between hot, cold, wet, and dry characteristics are established in the body.
-A lack of balance between these elements leads to a disruption in your chi, or energy, resulting in pain, discomfort, and illness.
+According to the Chinese philosophy of wellbeing, “health” is maintained when a balance between hot, cold, wet and dry characteristics are established in the body.
+A lack of balance between these elements leads to a disruption in your chi - or energy - resulting in pain, discomfort and illness.

-From the perspective of traditional Chinese Medicine, some of the most common causes of period pain are excessive heat in the pelvic region or stagnation of the from of chi and a blood deficiency or stagnation.
+From the perspective of Traditional Chinese Medicine, some of the most common causes of period pain are excessive heat in the pelvic region or stagnation of the from of Chi and a blood deficiency or stagnation.
 The goal of Traditional Chinese Medicine is to promote healthy blood flow, especially through stimulation of the liver.
 The liver is the organ that, from the perspective of TCM, promotes smooth blood and energy flow through the body.

-Therefore, most Chinese herbs will focus on how to re-establish blood flow and stimulate the liver, other organs, and organ channels (how organs communicate with each other) related to blood stasis, pain, and inflammation.
+Therefore, most Chinese herbs will focus on how to re-establish blood flow and stimulate the liver, other organs and organ channels (how organs communicate with each other) related to blood stasis, pain and inflammation.

 Traditional Chinese Herbs That Will Calm Cramps and Reduce PMS